The entry point to Unity AR —— AR Session

 i --> start --> update --> stop

-The lifecycle of a session is generally determined by the timing of interface calls.
-With default settings, the session will automatically execute at the following times:
+The session lifecycle is generally determined by interface call timing.
+With default settings, the session is automatically executed at the following points:

 Initialize (EasyARSettings.InitializeOnStartup ==